docker/docs/compose/features-uses.md

 the old container to the new container.
 This process ensures that any data you've created in volumes isn't lost.

-If you use `docker-compose` on a Windows machine, see [Environment variables](reference/envvars.md) and adjust the necessary environment variables for your specific needs.
+If you use `docker compose` on a Windows machine, see [Environment variables](reference/envvars.md) and adjust the necessary environment variables for your specific needs.